ThePoShWolf/Modrify/PSMutagen/docs/Get-MutaPriorityOrder.md

 ## DESCRIPTION
 Assuming Set-MutaGameEnvironment has been run, this will return the current game's load order reversed, which means the last mod loaded is the first mod in the returned array.

+For example, in Skyrim Skyrim.esm is last in the returned array.

 ## EXAMPLES

 ### Example 1